 Be aware that the Communication Design program is an advanced program and if, in the judgement of the selection committee, an applicant has not shown abilities that are developed to the degree that would seem appropriate for successful completion of the program, the applicant will not be recommended for admission.
 Deadline to apply for the program is May 10th.

-Please submit your PDF portfolio via email (if under 8MB), or email a direct link to your PDF (not a shared folder) on an online storage service (Dropbox/Google Drive, etc.). before the deadline of May 20th at 4pm, to the Program Coordinator Diane Livingston at email@example.com.
+Please submit your PDF portfolio via email (if under 8MB), or email a direct link to your PDF (not a shared folder) on an online storage service (Dropbox/Google Drive, etc.) before the deadline of May 20th at 4pm, to the Program Coordinator Krista Lawson at email@example.com.